bpafoshizle/Getting-and-Cleaning-Data/Codebook.md

 ## Code Book for tidyAvg.csv
 1. SUBJECT_ID - integer - identifies the subject who performed the activity for each sample.
 Range: 1 to 30
 2. ACTIVITY_LABEL - character/factor - Describes what the activity was.
 Values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, or LAYING)
+3. variable - character/factor - the column from the original tidy.csv data set for which the mean has been taken across all observations. -- ex: ("time_BodyGyro_std_X", "frequency_BodyAccJerk_std_X", "time_GravityAcc_mean_Y", ...)
-3. mean - numeric - the average of all the non-id columns for each subject and activity from tidy.csv
+4. mean - numeric - the average of all the non-id columns for each subject and activity from tidy.csv. ex: -0.98234533